jeff-blaisdell/angular-vm/README.md

 ## Getting Started
 * From a terminal, navigate to the `boxes/local` folder and execute `vagrant up`.
 This will will create an Ubuntu VM w/ some minimal dependencies installed for Node.js development.

 * The Vagrant VM is defaulted to 2 GB of RAM.
 If you have more RAM available I recommend bumping this number up to make things more snappy.
+This can be set within `boxes/local/Vagrantfile`

 * After VM has been created run `vagrant ssh` to login to newly created VM.